27 Domain Name System Part 3 – Dynamic DNS

 > sudo systemctl restart kea-dhcp-ddns-server.service

-Now that our network is set up, lets watch at some live packet captures to what DNS queries look like in action.
+Now that our network is set up, let’s watch some live packet captures to see what DNS queries look like in action.

 - Start a Wireshark capture between NS1 and the switch